Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Your goal is that when the firework noise occurs instead of being scared your dog looks to you for food or fun.

-Depending on your dog's temperament counterconditioning may completely eliminate firework fear or simply reduce it to a manageable level.
+Depending on your dog's temperament, counterconditioning may completely eliminate firework fear or simply reduce it to a manageable level.

-You may find that when fireworks go off your dog still barks at first, but then you bring out treats or a toy and they calm down.
-It is not a failure if your dog still reacts to fireworks, this is perfectly natural.
-As long as your dog will stop barking to take treats or play, then the conditioning is working and with time, you may see that barking go altogether.
+You may find that when fireworks go off, your dog still barks at first, but then you bring out treats or a toy, and they calm down.
+It is not a failure if your dog still reacts to fireworks; this is perfectly natural.
+As long as your dog will stop barking to take treats or play, then the conditioning is working, and with time, you may see that barking go altogether.

 The important thing to remember is that the reward must be of high value.
 Using kibble or a toy your dog isn't interested in will not have the desired effect.
 You need really good tasty treats, perhaps ones that you only give when fireworks go off, making them even higher in value.
-The same applies to a toy, reserve it only for games when fireworks are banging and make sure it is one that your dog will absolutely love.
+The same applies to a toy; reserve it only for games when fireworks are banging, and make sure it is one that your dog will absolutely love.

 Using Training Aids for Firework Fear

 There are various items available on the pet market that are advertised to help dogs cope with noise phobia.
-They generally work by calming the dog and reducing anxiety, however, they do not replace positive training and the results of these tools vary from dog to dog.
+They generally work by calming the dog and reducing anxiety; however, they do not replace positive training, and the results of these tools vary from dog to dog.

 Firstly, it is important never to use an aversive training device to change a dog's behaviour, especially when dealing with a fear reaction.
 This includes using a collar that shocks the dog, emits a high-pitched sound, vibrates or sprays citronella in their face.
 These devices are designed to punish the dog for barking or displaying behaviour you do not want.
 Though they may appear to work initially, using these devices to interrupt a dog's reactive behaviour towards fireworks will ultimately increase their fear and anxiety.
-You should not punish fear, it is unfair on your pet.
+You should not punish fear; it is unfair to your pet.

 The same applies to using bottles filled with pebbles (shaker bottles) or metal training discs that clatter to the floor loudly when thrown, or a spray bottle of water.
 These are old-fashioned training techniques which either shock or punish the dog for its reaction.
 Again, we do not want to punish our dogs for being afraid, and using something that makes a loud and sudden noise to startle them out of reacting to fireworks will only increase their overall noise sensitivity.

-If your dog is barking at fireworks, then a better way to distract them and bring their attention back to you is to throw treats on the floor for your dog to find, or throw a favourite toy.
+If your dog is barking at fireworks, then a better way to distract them and bring their attention back to you is to throw treats on the floor for your dog to find or throw a favourite toy.
 The act of searching for treats and sniffing them out calms the dog while also taking their mind off the noise outside.
 If a dog is too frightened by the noises to search for treats, you will need to find a way to bring their anxiety down first using some of the calming tools mentioned below.